 - It is the day when Rabi Shimon bar Yochai’s hidden Torah, the Zohar, became revealed to the world.

-In Eretz Yisrael, this quasi-holiday is widely celebrated, with over half-a million people converging on, to visit, daven, and dance at the grave of Rabi Shimon Bar Yochai, thus lending an electrified atmosphere to the sleepy mountaintop town of Meron in the Galil.
-Thousands visit the grave of Shimon HaTzaddik in Yerushalayim as well.
+In Eretz Yisrael, this quasi-holiday is widely celebrated, with over half-a million people converging on, to visit, daven, dance, and partake in the lighting of traditional bonfires at the grave of Rabi Shimon Bar Yochai, thus lending an electrified atmosphere to the sleepy mountaintop town of Meron in the Galil.
+Thousands customarily visit the grave of Shimon HaTzaddik in Yerushalayim as well.

-Indeed, due to the tremendous influx of Chutznikim to visit Rabi Shimon on ‘his day’, some opine that in Eretz Yisrael, Lag B’Omer has recently become the new ‘third Regel’, far overshadowing the amount of visitors for Shavuos.
+Indeed, due to the tremendous influx of Chutznikim to visit Rabi Shimon on ‘his day’, Meron has gained the the moniker of “the Kotel of the North” (of Eretz Yisrael), with some opining that Lag B’Omer has recently become the new ‘third Regel,’ far overshadowing the amount of visitors to Eretz Yisrael for Shavuos,

 Other locales have a different sort of custom, such as the one in Krakow, Poland to visit the illustrious Rema’s grave on Lag B’Omer, as it is his Yahrtzeit as well.
 Yet, in most of Chu”tz La’aretz, there is no other real commemoration or observances of this special day, unless one counts the “traditional” game of baseball and subsequent barbeque.
-So, it is quite possible that our clueless colleague might just wonder about the omission of Tachanun on Lag B’Omer.
+So, it is quite possible, and certainly out of Israel, that our clueless colleague might just wonder about the omission of Tachanun on Lag B’Omer.

-Hopefully, by showcasing these relatively “Unknown Days”, this article should help raise awareness and appreciation of them and their customs.
-Incredibly, as we are climbing upwards in this unique time period of Sefiras HaOmer, in anticipation of Kabbalas HaTorah, Hashem has given us an opportunity to observe a few special Yemei Tefilla.
+In conclusion, by showcasing these relatively “Unknown Days”, this article should hopefully help raise awareness and appreciation of them and their customs.
+As we are climbing upwards in this unique time period of Sefiras HaOmer, in anticipation of Kabbalas HaTorah, Hashem has incredibly given us an opportunity to observe a few special Yemei Tefillah.
 May we be zocheh to utilize them to their utmost!

-Rabbi Yehuda Spitz, author of M’Shulchan Yehuda on Inyanei Halacha, serves as the Sho’el U’Meishiv and Rosh Chabura of the Ohr Lagolah Halacha Kollel at Yeshivas Ohr Somayach in Yerushalayim.
-He also writes the ‘Insights Into Halacha’ column for Ohr Somayach’s website: https://ohr.edu/this_week/insights_into_halacha/.
+Rabbi Yehuda Spitz serves as the Shoel U’Meishiv and Rosh Chabura of the Ohr Lagolah Halacha Kollel at Yeshivas Ohr Somayach in Yerushalayim.

 See Sefer HaTodaah (vol. 2, pg.
 253) who explains that it is referred to as ‘Pesach Sheini’ as it is the Pesach that falls out in the second month of the year - Iyar.
 In the Mishnah and Gemara (ex.
 Rosh Hashana 18a) it is referred to as “Pesach Kattan” or “Pischa Ze’ira” (the Small Pesach).
 It is listed in Megillas Taanis (Ch.
 2; also cited in Gemara Chullin 129b) that it is a day that hespedim are forbidden (a minor holiday).